parallelvirtualcluster/pvc/README.md

 #### FRRouting

-FRRouting is used to provide BGP for management of client networks.
+FRRouting is used to provide BGP for management of cluster networks.
 It makes use of BGP EVPN to allow dynamic, software-defined VXLAN client networks presenting as simple layer-2 networks.
 VMs inside a particular client network can communicate directly as if they shared a switch.
 FRRouting also provides upstream BGP, allowing routes to the dynamic client networks to be learned by upstream routers.

 #### dnsmasq

-dnsmasq is used by the coordinator nodes to provide DHCP and DNS support for client networks.
+dnsmasq is used by the coordinator nodes to provide DHCP and DNS support for cluster networks.
 An individual instance is started on the primary coordinator for each network, handling that network specifically.

 #### PowerDNS